q-shift/backstage-playground/README.md

 ### Deploy and use Backstage on OCP

-A Backstage application uses an app-config.yaml [configuration](https://backstage.io/docs/conf/writing) file to configure its front and backend application like the plugins accessing the backend systems.

 As we cannot use a local config file as this is the case when you start backstage locally (`yarn dev`), then we will use for ocp a `configMap` and define the sensitive information in a kubernetes `secret`.